aerofractal/rdmusic-blog/README.md

 A simple blog, with pre-rendered markdown posts using MDSvex, and a convenient server side API for passing post data, powered by [`create-svelte`](https://github.com/sveltejs/kit/tree/main/packages/create-svelte).

+You can view the finished production version of this site at https://blog.rdmusic.net

 <!-- ## Creating a project

 If you're seeing this, you've probably already done this step.
 Congrats!